The following is a student blog post by Holley Freeman

 Breastfeeding Rates in the United States of America: Our Largest Public Health Issue

-Breastfeeding is the normative standard for mammals, including us humans.
+Breastfeeding is the normative standard for mammals, including we humans.
 Breastfeeding is not “better than” anything else- it just is.
 Everything else is a substitute that tries to replicate the intricate nuances of breast milk, though nothing has yet come close.
 Artificial infant replacer, or formula, is the next recommended choice, should a mother not be able, or not want, to breastfeed.
 Breastfeeding is highly stigmatized in the United States, and that’s unfortunate because it’s also a public health issue.

 The American Academy of Pediatrics released a statement in February 2012 in which they deemed breastfeeding a “public health issue and not only a lifestyle choice.”
 High breastfeeding rates will create a healthier general population, which will require less government funds to treat.
 Higher breastfeeding rates will also provide a decline in ovarian and breast cancer for the lactating women.
 Breastfeeding is a packaging-free method of infant feeding, creating much less waste contributions into the landfills.
 Alternatively fed babies have an increased risk of dying from SIDS, more ear infections, and are more likely to be obese in childhood; these children are also at greater risk of dying from GI disease.